posit-dev/positron/test/smoke/README.md

 ## Environment Setup - Resemblejs dependency

 Make sure that you have followed the [Machine Setup](https://connect.posit.it/positron-wiki/machine-setup.html) instructions so that you can be sure you are set up to build resemblejs (which depends on node-canvas).

+## Install Step

+Prior to compiling the tests, install the test dependencies by running `yarn install` in both these directories:
+* test/automation
+* test/smoke

 ## Build step